keremdincer/Thesaurus/README.md

 - [x] Users are able to add a word with synonymity.
 - [x] Users are able to get synonyms for a specific word.
 - [x] Users are able to list all the words in thesaurus.
+- [x] Library only allows lowercase keywords to be saved.
+(It saves all given words with their lowercase forms)
 - [x] Library prevents creating duplicate word records.
 Instead it connects the existing ones with the new ones that are provided.
 For example:

       add("fast", ["rapid", "quick"])